Sharknado (film series): Sharknado: Feeding Frenzy (2015)

-Sharknado: Feeding Frenzy is a documentary about the making of the film series.
+Sharknado: Feeding Frenzy is a documentary about the making of the first two Sharknado movies, as well as a teaser for Sharknado 3: Oh Hell No!, which aired the next day.

 Sharknado: Heart of Sharkness (2015)

 The mockumentary tells the story of David Moore, the filmmaker who first dreamed of "sharks in a tornado" and brought on disaster by using real sharks.
 It was written and directed by Jeremy Wagener, and released on October 6, 2015, on video on demand.

 The Real Sharknado (2021)

 During the 2021 Shark Week, Discovery Channel aired a special starring Ian Ziering and Tara Reid as themselves debunking many of the shark myths from the film series.
 It originally aired on July 14, 2021.